perfectsense/gyro/docs/guides/gyro-user-guide.rst

 Resources
 +++++++++

 A resource is the primary type in Gyro.
-Everything in Gyro built around defining resources.
-Each resource maps to a resource in your cloud provider.
+Everything in Gyro is built around defining resources.
+Resources allow you to define configuration for a cloud resources.
+Gyro will create, update, or delete your cloud resources to keep them consistent with the definition of resources in a Gyro file.

 A resource is a group of key/value pairs and subresources.
 Resources can have one or more key/value pairs and zero or more subresources.